-Wondering what this story is all about?
+Curious about the story behind it?
 Here's the plot: "Every culture has one – the horrible monster fueling young children's nightmares.
 But for Tim, the Boogeyman still lives in his memories as a creature that devoured his father 16 years ago.
 Is the Boogeyman real, or did Tim make it up to explain why his father abandoned his family?"

-Eager to watch 'Boogeyman' without leaving the house?
-Discovering a streaming service to buy, rent, download, or watch the Stephen Kay-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Planning to watch 'Boogeyman' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or view the Stephen Kay-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Boogeyman' on each platform when they are available.
-'Boogeyman' is currently available to rent, purchase, or stream via subscription on Prime Video, Pluto TV, Prime Video with Ads, Prime Video Free with Ads, and Tubi TV in the US.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Boogeyman' on each platform when they are available.
+'Boogeyman' is currently available to rent, purchase, or stream via subscription on Prime Video, and Pluto TV in the US.

 'Boogeyman' Release Dates